abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *fit sonitus, mussantque oras et limina circum.*
 | *post, ubi iam thalamis se composuere, siletur*
 | *in noctem, fessosque sopor suus occupat artus.* 190

+nec vero a stabulis pluvia impendente recedunt longius, aut credunt caelo adventantibus Euris, sed circum tutae sub moenibus urbis aquantur excursusque brevis temptant, et saepe lapillos, ut cumbae instabiles fluctu iactante saburram, 195 tollunt, his sese per inania nubila librant. illum adeo placuisse apibus mirabere morem, quod neque concubitu indulgent, nec corpora segnes in Venerem solvunt aut fetus nixibus edunt; verum ipsae e foliis natos, e suavibus herbis 200 ore legunt, ipsae regem parvosque Quirites sufficiunt, aulasque et cerea regna refigunt.

+| *saepe etiam duris errando in cotibus alas*
+| *attrivere, ultroque animam sub fasce dedere:*
+| *tantus amor florum et generandi gloria mellis.* 205

+- *errando* from *erro, errare, erravi, erratus* is the gernund, meaning to wander.
+Per Huxley, 'rare use of instrumental ablative almost in the sense of participle *errantes*'.
+- *attrivere* from *attero, atterere, attrivi, attritus* is 3rd plural perfect active indicative, meaning to run/rub against.
+Note the alternate form.
+- *dedere* from *do, dare, dedi, datus* is 3rd plural perfect active indicative, meaning to give.
+- Huxley calls *attrivere* and *dedere* gnomic.
+'In English grammar, the gnomic present is a verb in the present tense used to express a general truth without reference to time.'
+- *generandi* from *genero, generare* is the gerund(ive), meaning to beget.
+- Implies *est* coupling *tantus* and *amor*.

+      Furthermore they often wore down their wings with their wandering in the hard rocks, and voluntarily give their lives under the burden: so great is their love of flowers and glory of producing honey.

+| *ergo ipsas quamvis angusti terminus aevi*
+| *excipiat (neque enim plus septima ducitur aestas),*
+| *at genus immortale manet, multosque per annos*
+| *stat fortuna domus, et avi numerantur avorum.*

+- *excipiat* from *excipio, excipere, excepi, exceptus* is 3rd singular present active subjunctive, meaning to take out/remove.
+Per Huxley, translate as awaits.
+- Implicit *quam* after *plus* per Huxley.
+- *immortale* is predicative, so I turned it into an accusative adjective.
+- Using the fourth declension *domus*.

+      Therefore, although the boundary of a narrow generation awaits them themselves (for more than seven summers is not lead), but the race abides eternally, and through many years the fortune of the house stands, and the grandfather's grandfather are counted.

+| *praeterea regem non sic Aegyptus et ingens* 210
+| *Lydia nec populi Parthorum aut Medus Hydaspes*
+| *observant.*

+- Added a *neque* because it's lack of being there stifled me.
+- *observant* from *observo, observare* is 3rd plural present active indicative, meaning to watch.

+      In addition, neither Egypt and great Lydia nor the people of Parthian or the Medus Hydaspes heed their king in such a way.

+|            *rege incolumi mens omnibus una est;*
+| *amisso rupere fidem, constructaque mella*
+| *diripuere ipsae et cratis solvere favorum.*

+- *amisso* is ablative absolute, with an implicit *rege*.
+- *rupere* meaning to break, *diripuere* meaning to tear apart, and *solvere* meaning to release are all instantaneous perfects via Huxley.
+- The back of the book has wicker-work for *cratis* but lewis and short has lattice, and I think that's better.

+      They are of one mind with a safe king; with the king having been lost, they break their loyalty, and they themselves tear asunder the having been constructed honey and they unwind the lattices of the honeycombs.

+| *ille operum custos, illum admirantur et omnes* 215
+| *circumstant fremitu denso stipantque frequentes,*
+| *et saepe attollunt umeris et corpora bello*
+| *obiectant pulchramque petunt per vulnera mortem.*

+- implies *est* on *ille...custos*.
+- *admirantur* from *armiror, admirari, admiratus sum* is 3rd plural present indicative, meaning to admire.
+- *circumstant* from *circumsto, circumstare* is 3rd plural present active indicative, meaning to stand around.
+- *stipant* from *stipo, stipare* is 3rd plural present active indicative, meaning to crowd.
+- *frequentes* modifying the bees.
+- *attollunt* from *attollo, attolllere* is 3rd plural present active indicative, meaning to raise.
+- *obiectant* from *obiecto, obiectare* is 3rd plural present active indicative, meaning to expose.
+- *petunt* from *peto, petere, petivi, petitus* is 3rd plural present active indicative, meaning to seek.
+- *pulcher* as glorius.

+      He is the guard of their works, to that king they admire and all stand around him with a dense roar and they frequently crowd him, and often they raise him with their shoulders and expose their bodies during war and seek death through glorius wounds.

+| *His quidam signis atque haec exempla secuti*
+| *esse apibus partem divinae mentis et haustus* 220
+| *aetherios dixere; deum namque ire per omnis*
+| *terrasque tractusque maris caelumque profundum;*
+| *hinc pecudes, armenta, viros, genus omne ferarum,*
+| *quemque sibi tenuis nascentem arcessere vitas:*

+- No idea what *quidam* is fitting on.
+- Stange mixing with ablative *his signis* and accusative *haec exempla*, I ignore because confuse.
+- *secuti esse* from *sequor, seci, secutus sum* is the perfect infinitive, meaning to follow.
+- *dixere* from *dico, dicere, dixi, dictus* is 3rd plural perfect active indicative, meaning to say.
+This is a head verb opening up indirect speech with *secuti esse*.
+- *tractus* as extents per Huxley.
+- One huge ass indirect speech, *arcessere* and *ire* also fall underneath it.

+      These examples with these signs is a certain thing, they have said that for the bees their intellects followed from a part of divinity and ethereal draughts; for God walks through all things, lands, extents of the sea, and the profound heaven; From god sheeps, herds of cattle, men, each kind of animals, each thing being born summons thin life.